An Immigrant’s Perspective

 Declining Naturalizations

-USCIS approved military-based applications for naturalization (Form N-400) at a consistent rate from fiscal years 2013 through 2018.
-However, USCIS received significantly fewer applications in fiscal years 2017 and 2018.
+U.S. Citizenship and Immigration Services approved military-based applications for naturalization (Form N-400) at a consistent rate from fiscal years 2013 through 2018.
+However, significantly fewer applications were received in fiscal years 2017 and 2018.
 This resulted in a decrease in the number of service members approved for naturalization in fiscal year 2018.
-From fiscal years 2013 through 2018, USCIS received 54,617 military naturalization applications; USCIS approved 46,835 (86 percent) and denied 3,410 (6 percent).
+From fiscal years 2013 through 2018, 54,617 military naturalization applications were received; 46,835 (86 percent) were approved and 3,410 (6 percent) were denied.
+Officials attributed the decline in military naturalization applications to various policy changes and phenomena:

-- Increased the amount of time non-citizens must serve before DOD will certify their honorable service for naturalization purposes.
+Suspension of the Military Accessions Vital to the National Interest (MAVNI) program, a program that encouraged the recruitment of immigrants with certain language and medical skills.
+Expansion of background check requirements for lawful permanent resident recruits.
+LPRs must now complete a background check and receive a favorable military service suitability determination prior to entering any component of the U.S. armed forces.
+Increased the amount of time non-citizens must serve before the Department of Defense will certify their honorable service for naturalization purposes.
 Under the new policy, non-citizens must complete security screening, basic military training, and serve 180 days for a characterization of service determination.
+Increase in processing times for N-400 applications.

 Veterans Unaware of Naturalization Benefits